 This Cincinnati Chili Recipe is one of my Mom’s specialties.
 If you’ve never tried it, you’re truly in for a treat!
 It’s a little bit sweet (from sugar and yes, even cocoa powder!), a little bit savory (beef, cheese, beans…the good stuff), and a whole lotta yummy.

-Cincinnati Chili is something I grew up on!
+Cincinnati Style Chili is something I grew up on.
 My Mom would make it and we would always ask for seconds.
 If you haven’t tried it before, today is the day!
 It’s slightly sweet, and SO flavorful.
-It’s an awesome comfort food for these cold Winter nights.
-Once you try it, you’ll be hooked.
-Cincinnati Style Chili is both unique and delicious, it makes the best lunch or dinner!
+The ingredients make it a really unique type of chili, and serving it with spaghetti is the only way to do it!

 What is Cincinnati Chili?

 Cincinnati Chili was first served in Cincinnati, Ohio in 1922.
 It is traditionally served on a bed of spaghetti piled high with cheese, beans, ground beef, onions, and oyster crackers.
 It is sweetened up with very unique flavors to chili like chocolate, cinnamon, cloves and allspice.

 YOU MUST TRY IT!

 Try This Chili Spaghetti

 Yup!
 Everyone eats their chili a little differently, and if you’ve never heard of this combination, it might seem…interesting.
 But trust me, it is so good!

 The Cincinnati style chili really acts as a hearty spaghetti sauce, and boy is it good!
 It’s one of my favorite forms of chili, and it always makes me a little nostalgic.